KaiJun-Chen/GitHub_Portfolio/README.md

 My portfolio website design with HTML, CSS and JavaScript.
-Using Bootstrap and Jquery plugin for easy page layout and dinamyc animations.
+Using Bootstrap and Jquery plugin for easy page layout and dynamic animations.